 - Go for a walk: Exercise can reduce cravings, lower stress and contribute to weight management.

-- Keep your brain and hands busy: Catch up with a friend or family member, play a game on your phone, squeeze a stress ball, chew gum or a straw.
+- Keep your brain and hands busy: Catch up with a friend or family member, play a game on your phone, squeeze a stress ball, chew gum or breathe through a straw.

 - Find a relaxing activity: Listen to music or a podcast, or try yoga, meditation or deep breathing techniques.